VirtusLab/scala-cli/website/docs/commands/fmt.md

 ### Scalafmt version and dialect

-Scala CLI `fmt` command supports passing the `scalafmt` **version** and **dialect** directly from the command line, using respectively the `--scalafmt-dialect` and `--scalafmt-version` options:
+Scala CLI `fmt` command supports passing the `scalafmt` **version** and **dialect** directly from the command line, using the `--scalafmt-dialect` and `--scalafmt-version` options respectively:
 ```
 scala-cli fmt --scalafmt-dialect scala3 --scalafmt-version 3.5.8
 ```
-You can skip passing either of those, which will make Scala CLI to infer a default value:
+You can skip passing either of those, which will make Scala CLI infer a default value:
 - If a `.scalafmt.conf` file is present in the workspace and it has the field defined, the value will be read from there, unless explicitly specified with Scala CLI options.
 - Otherwise, the default `scalafmt` **version** will be the latest one used by your Scala CLI version (so it is subject to change when updating Scala CLI).
-The default **dialect** will be inferred based on Scala version (defined explicitly by `-S` option, or default version if option would not be passed).
+The default **dialect** will be inferred based on the Scala version (defined explicitly by `-S` option, or default version if the option is not passed).

 It is possible to pass the configuration as a string directly from the command line, using `--scalafmt-conf-str` option.
-If the configuration is passed this way, Scala CLI will behave exactly the same as if it would find the specified configuration in a `.scalafmt.conf` file in the workspace.
+If the configuration is passed this way, Scala CLI will behave exactly the same as if it found the specified configuration in the `.scalafmt.conf` file in the workspace.

 #### Example 1